Infrastructure Financing and Bond Markets

 5-6 December 2013, Washington DC, USA

-This event will be attended by senior level officials from debt management offices, ministries of finance, central banks, and capital market regulators from OECD countries and emerging markets, and private sector representatives.
+This event was attended by senior level officials from debt management offices, ministries of finance, central banks, and capital market regulators from OECD countries and emerging markets, and private sector representatives.